ChromeUniverse/Personal-website/public/posts/making-the-website.md

 ## The all-powerful static webpage generator

-Okay so obviously, my website generator is quite limited in what it can do, so it's pretty damn far from "all-powerful", but it's the one doing the heavylifting behind this website.
-It's not very flexible, but at least it gets the job done, in addition to being easy to maintain and expand on.
+Okay so obviously, my website generator (a.k.a the "compiler") is quite limited in what it can do, so it's pretty damn far from "all-powerful", but it's the one doing the heavylifting behind this website.
+It gets the job done at least, in addition to being easy to maintain and expand on.
+It's just a simple Node.js script which I have set up to run using [nodemon](https://www.npmjs.com/package/nodemon).
+It watches for changes in post and template files and re-runs the compiler on every file save.

 This is how it works:

 * **Content**: First, the generator fetches the post's actual content.
 Since it's still in plain Markdown, it reads the content and parses it with Marked.js to get the raw HTML.

-* **Metadata**: The generator then loads the metadata for a specific post - these would be things like the title, date, and groups (a sort of tagging system I developed).
+* **Metadata**: The generator then loads the metadata for a specific post - these would be things like the title, date, and groups.
 The information in the metadata would be displayed in the page's header and could also be used by the server to filter posts by groups, sort them by date, etc.

-* **Templates**: The generator loads and applies some base templates in the form of some HTML and CSS.
-It includes whatever additional templates are required for a specific page.
+* **Templates**: The generator loads and applies some base templates in the form of some HTMLs and CSS.
+It includes whatever additional templates are required for a specific page, such as [`groups.css`](https://github.com/ChromeUniverse/Personal-website/blob/main/public/templates/group.css) for group pages and [`github-fetch.md`](https://github.com/ChromeUniverse/Personal-website/blob/main/public/templates/github-fetch.md) for GitHub README posts.

-* **Write to HTML file**: Finally, the server bundles it up into a single HTML file, which can be served by the Node.js webserver.
+* **Write to HTML file**: Finally, the server bundles it all up and writes it to an HTML file, which can be served by the Node.js webserver.

+---

+## Conclusion

+Writing these posts and building the infrastructure for this website have both been very time-consuming and quite the adventure, but honestly, I think I've done a pretty acceptable job, regarding the quality of both the actual content and the underlying programming.
+Creating and editing new posts is now an effortless process, group pages are generated automatically by the compiler, and my automated integration and deployment pipeline is working flawlessly.
+I've also grown quite fond of Markdown and YAML during the making of this project.

+I truly believe my current setup for maintaining this website is a viable solution for a well-designed personal blog/website such as my own.
+And no, I don't mean it's complete by any stretch of the imagination - there's still a lot of work to do and loads of features to add.
+But I'm certain it has the potential to create websites which are aesthetically pleasing and minimalist in nature, yet still very functional and expandable.

+Hopefully people can see what this system is capable of and will adapt it to their own use cases, or at least learn a thing or two from my [webdesign adventures](/webdesign).

+And it turns out that this project also helped me learn that I actually really enjoy writing!
+This project was a surprisingly enjoyable way to combine my programming skills with writing, and I never thought creating a personal blog could be this fun.
+I can totally see myself writing posts for the remainder of this year, at least.

+For the time being, this is all I have to share about my website.
+If you've made it this far, thank you very much for reading this, I've put a lot of effort into making all of what you see right now.

+Have a good one!
+Lucca out. 👋